microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/core-services/registry.md

-# Azure Orbital Space SDK - Registry Service
+# Azure Orbital Space SDK - Registry Service (core-registry)

 The Registry service offers an on-orbit container image registry for use with the Azure Orbital Space SDK, leveraging the [Distribution Toolkit](https://github.com/distribution/distribution).
 This service is designed to facilitate the storage, management, and deployment of container images in on orbit.